Core Maths is an umbrella term for a specific type of level 3 maths qualification, as defined by the government’s technical guidance.

 Studying Core Maths helps students develop their quantitative and problem-solving skills.
 This gives them confidence in understanding the mathematical content in other courses they are taking.
 It helps them become better informed citizens, able to make sense of the information they will be presented with in employment, further study or later life.

-There are six different Core Maths qualifications:
+There are four different Core Maths qualifications:

 - AQA Level 3 Certificate Mathematical Studies